 SECTION 8.1.
-For the purpose of safety, oversight, and compliance with wage regulations, all employees shall sign in upon arrival and sign out prior to leaving for the day.
-In the event an employee leaves mid-day and returns, the employee should sign out upon leaving and sign back in upon return.
+For the purpose of safety, oversight, and compliance with wage regulations, all employees shall be accounted for during their morning huddle.
+In the event an employee leaves mid-day and returns, the employee should sign out upon leaving and sign back in upon return via the "on/off" Slack communication channel.